RawHit02/Encr_Decr/README.md

 # Encryption and Decryption Web Application
 This is a simple web application that allows you to encrypt and decrypt text using a secret key.
 The application provides a user-friendly interface for entering text, entering a secret key, and performing encryption and decryption operations.
+Similarly used in # Caesar Cipher Algorithm

 # Features
 Encrypt text using a secret key.